alfonsodev/wazza/README.md

 # Wazza

-Wazza is a utility to parse whatsapp backup files to csv or json file formats.
-It supports csv and json file formats. **only tested for group backups**
+Wazza is a utility to parse one or multiple whatsapp backup files into csv or json file formats. **only tested for group backups**

 ## Features: